ibm-cloud-docs/FileStorage/index.md

 ## Provisioning

-File Storage volumes can be provisioned from 20GB to 12TB with two options for provisioning:
+{{site.data.keyword.filestorage_short}} volumes can be provisioned from 20GB to 12TB with two options for provisioning:

 Provision with Endurance tiers – featuring pre-defined performance levels and features like snapshots and replication or build a high-powered Performance environment with allocated input/output operations per second (IOPS).